Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Bierstadt Lake

 Enjoy scenic mountain views at Bierstadt Lake.
-There are several ways to access Bierstadt Lake; one more accessible and popular is starting from Bear Lake Trailhead.
-Many hikers prefer to start at Bear Lake and come out at Bierstadt Lake Trailhead on Bear Lake Road.
-The hike is about a 3-mile loop with about a 300 feet elevation gain.
+There are several ways to access Bierstadt Lake; one of the most accessible and popular is to start from the Bear Lake Trailhead.
+Many hikers prefer to start at Bear Lake and come out at the Bierstadt Lake Trailhead on Bear Lake Road.
+The hike is a 3-mile loop with about 300 feet of elevation gain.
 It will take about an hour and a half to complete.

 Use a trail map to help you navigate to Bierstadt Lake.
 Several trails intersect near this destination.
 Pay attention to where you are as you are

-After leaving Bierstadt Lake, some trails will take you back to Park & Ride, Bierstadt Lake Trailhead, and Bear Lake.
+After leaving Bierstadt Lake, some trails will take you back to the Park & Ride, the Bierstadt Lake Trailhead, and Bear Lake.

 Enjoy fantastic views of the Continental Divide.
 The hike up from Bierstadt Lake Trailhead involves steep switchbacks.
 Take your time as you hike up and down the trail.

 Help keep wildlife wild.
 Never approach or feed wildlife.
-Animals that learn people are a food source can become aggressive or stop hunting or foraging alone.
+Animals that learn that people are a food source can become aggressive or stop hunting or foraging on their own.
 Keep your distance - it is the law!
-You could be hurt or issued a fine.
-The other thing to note is that wildlife does not get the proper nutrition from people's food, leading to low birth weight of their young.
+You could be hurt or fined.
+The other thing to note is that wildlife does not get the proper nutrition from people’s food, leading to low birth weight of their young.
 With low birth weight, most of them WILL NOT SURVIVE the first winter.
 So, by feeding the wildlife, you are doing more harm than good.

 Sky Pond

-Long’s Peak is the tallest and most prominent peak in the park, representing one of the most challenging things to do in the Rocky Mountain National Park.
+Longs Peak is the tallest and most prominent peak in the park, making it one of the most challenging things to do in Rocky Mountain National Park.
 If you have not heard of this hike before entering the park, do not try it this time.
-This hike takes much planning before getting here.
+This hike requires a lot of planning before getting here.

-Long’s Peak is the only 14er in Rocky Mountain National Park; Longs Peak towers 14,259 feet above sea level and rewards adventurous people with stunning panoramic wilderness views.
+Longs Peak is the only 14er in Rocky Mountain National Park; It towers at 14,259 feet above sea level and rewards adventurous people with stunning panoramic wilderness views.
 (14ers are any peaks that stand more than 14,000 feet above sea level.)
-While the best views are at the peak, awe-inspiring vistas can be viewed for most of the climb.
+While the best views are at the peak, awe-inspiring vistas are available for most of the climb.
 The Keyhole Route is the most popular path to the peak, and it is divided into six distinct sections.
 The Keyhole Route is not a hike; the most challenging and subsequently dangerous aspect of the route is 1.5 miles between the Keyhole and the summit, which could be considered rock climbing.

 Parking for the Longs Peak Trailhead is available off State Road 7 near the Longs Peak Campground.
 Access to the trailhead is free and does not require hikers to enter the park.
 The route is generally accessible from April until November, but remember that conditions can be dangerous regardless of the season.
-Particularly tricky parts of the path are marked, but it is still easy to get lost, so be sure to research or purchase a map in advance, as cell service is unreliable.
-For more information, including frequently asked questions, current conditions, and more, visit the National Park Service's website
+Particularly tricky parts of the path are marked, but it is still easy to get lost.
+Be sure to research or purchase a map in advance, as cell service is unreliable.
+For more information, including frequently asked questions, current conditions, and more, visit the National Park Service’s website.

 Rocky Mountain National Park purchased the Lily Lake area in 1992.
 Five years later, with funding from the Rocky Mountain Conservancy, the popular handicapped-accessible trail was constructed using hard-packed gravel.